-Based on our legitimate interests within the meaning of Article 6 Paragraph 1 Letter f. of the GDPR, we collect data that relates to each time the server, on which this service is located, is accessed (‘server log files’).
+Based on our legitimate interests, we collect data that relates to each time the server, on which this service is located, is accessed (‘server log files’).
 Access data includes the name of website accessed, the file, date and time of access, the volume of data transferred, notification of successful access, browser type including version, user operating system, referrer URL (the site previously visited), IP address and requesting provider.

 For security reasons (e.g. to clarify any misuse or fraud proceedings), log file information is stored for a maximum of seven days and is then deleted.
 Data that must be stored for the purpose of providing evidence must be excluded from erasure until each incident has been resolved.

 Google is certified under the Privacy Shield Agreement, which provides an additional guarantee of complying with European data protection law (https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&status=Active).

 Google uses this information on our behalf to evaluate how users use our website, to compile reports about the activities within our website and to provide other services associated with the use of this website and internet use.
 In doing so, pseudonym user profiles may be created based on the processed data.

 We use Google Analytics to only display adverts from Google and its partners through advertising services to users who have also shown an interest in our website or who have certain characteristics (e.g. interest in certain topics or products, determined based on the websites visited) that we send to Google (‘remarketing’, or ‘Google Analytics audiences’).
 By using remarketing audiences, we can also ensure that our adverts correspond with users’ potential interests and are not harassing.